 According to the National Council on Aging, approximately 5 million people aged 60 and older are abused each year and as many as 1 in 10 elderly Americans have experienced some form of elder abuse.
 Even more tragic is the estimate that only around 1 in 14 cases of abuse are ever reported.

-Physical abuse is an unfortunately common form of elder abuse.
-Common signs of physical abuse include bruises, broken bones, frequent need for medical assistance, or burns.
+Physical abuse is unfortunately a common form of elder abuse.
+Common signs of physical abuse include bruises, broken bones, frequent need for medical assistance, or burn injuries.

 Financial abuse takes place when caregivers or strangers take advantage of decreasing mental capacity of elders to get money from them.
 This may be evident if the person is living in a manner well beneath what their means should allow, for instance not able to afford adequate food or keeping heaters or air conditioners turned down unusually low.